Londonderry Foyle Road railway station

-Londonderry Foyle Road railway station served Derry in Northern Ireland.
+Londonderry Foyle Road railway station was a railway terminus in the city centre of Derry, Northern Ireland.

+History

 The Londonderry and Enniskillen Railway opened the station on 18 April 1850.
-It replaced Londonderry Cow Market railway station which had formed the temporary terminus of the railway since opening in 1847.
+It replaced Londonderry Cow Market railway station which had formed the temporary terminus of the line from Strabane since opening in 1847.
+The Railway later became part of the Great Northern Railway (Ireland) in 1883 and became the terminus for the Derry Road and Irish North Western lines.

-It closed on 15 February 1965.

-It was entirely demolished soon afterwards.
-The site is now the headquarters of the Foyle Valley Railway.
+The station was closed on 15 February 1965 when the Ulster Transport Authority controversially closed the Derry Road and was entirely demolished soon afterwards.
+The Foyle Valley Railway later had its terminus near to the same site.